 Other carvers stepped up to fill the commissions Gibbons could not do.
 Imitation brought a lot of money to many carvers who worked in the style of Gibbons.
 Some of their work was quite good, but not as good as Gibbons when you look carefully.
 For example, the pulpit at All Hallows Church is expressly described as “in the style of Gibbons.”
 The things that make it “in the style of Gibbons” are flowers, fruit and putti, but what’s missing are depth, thinness and airiness.
 Other imitations were quite poor.
 In the end, imitation might have brought money, but history records few of the imitators’ names.

 Three centuries later people are still inspired by how Gibbons carved.
-I’m sure there are many, but I have decided to describe three carvers in particular.
-I knew of these carvers long before we planned our Gibbons tour and mentally compared their “in the style of” with the real Gibbons pieces as well as the other “in the style of” carvings we saw.
+I’m sure there are many, but I have chosen to describe several carvers in particular.
+I knew of three of these carvers long before we planned our Gibbons tour and mentally compared their “in the style of” with the real Gibbons pieces, as well as the other “in the style of” carvings we saw.
+I learned of the fourth carver only recently after seeing her film about carving a replica of Gibbons’ cravat.

-As you will see, each of these carvers expressly mentions Gibbons’ when describing certain pieces of their work.
+As you will see, each of these carvers expressly mentions Gibbons when describing certain pieces of their work.
 The most important point, however, is that each went far beyond imitation to create their own individual styles and strengths that are not only masterful, but unique, and “beyond” Gibbons.
-Each of these carvers has developed styles and techniques that are wholly his own.
+Each of these carvers has developed styles and techniques that are unique.
 They might have been inspired by Gibbons at some point, but have shaped the carving techniques to their own interests, and stand today not as imitators, but as masters of their own visions.

 I must thank them for their generosity.
 I always ask permission to publish the work of other people.
-I asked each of these gentlemen for permission to use one or two images.
+I asked each of these artists for permission to use one or two images.
 Each of them answered that I could bring you any of their images, and even sent along a few pictures that are better than those on their websites.
-THANK YOU Patrick, Alexander, and David!
+THANK YOU Patrick, Alexander, David and Clunie!

-Alexander Grabovetskiy, a Floridian, previously Russian, is another very accomplished carver who deftly blends Gibbons’ style into his own highly classical style.
-More about Grabovetskiy.
+Alexander Grabovetskiy, a Floridian, previously Russian, is another exceptional carver who deftly blends Gibbons’ style into his own highly classical style.
+More about Alexander Grabovetskiy.